H-ISAC Frequently Asked Questions

 Does any government agency have access to the database?

-H-ISAC receives alerts and information from many sources, some of which are government agencies, International CERT’s as well as Global law enforcement.
+Health-ISAC receives alerts and information from many sources, some of which are government agencies, International CERT’s as well as Global law enforcement.

 How do member organizations benefit from sharing with each other?